 ●The major clinical features of classic LPP are perifollicular erythema, perifollicular hyperkeratosis, and skin-colored or erythematous patches of alopecia on the scalp (picture 1).
 Patients may experience symptoms of itching, burning, or scalp tenderness.
 In addition, patients may have accompanying cutaneous, mucosal, or nail findings of lichen planus.
 (See 'Classic lichen planopilaris' above.)

 ●FFA is characterized by progressive, band-like frontotemporal hair loss that results in the appearance of a receding frontal hairline (picture 2).
 Often, a few spared hairs can be found within the area of alopecia (“lonely hair” sign).
 Eyebrow involvement is common.
-Patients may also exhibit hair loss in the axillary, pubic, or limb areas.
+Patients may also exhibit hair loss in the axillary, pubic, beard, or limb areas.
 (See 'Frontal fibrosing alopecia' above.)

 ●GLPLS is a rare variant of LPP that is defined by the presence of three features.
 Patients exhibit cicatricial alopecia of the scalp, noncicatricial alopecia involving axillary and pubic hair, and a lichenoid follicular eruption.
 (See 'Graham-Little-Piccardi-Lasseur syndrome' above.)